-- 6.5.2 18 metre Class The only limitation is a maximum span of 18,000 mm. - 6.5.3 15 metre Class The only limitation is a maximum span of 15,000 mm.
+- c.
+WINGS The span must not exceed 20,000 mm. - d.
+BALLAST Water ballast that can be discharged in flight is permitted. - e.
+SCORING Championship scoring formulas may include handicap factors. - 6.5.3 18 metre Class The only limitation is a maximum span of 18,000 mm. - 6.5.4 15 metre Class The only limitation is a maximum span of 15,000 mm.

-6.5.4 Standard Class
+6.5.5 Standard Class

 - a.
 WINGS The span must not exceed 15,000 mm.
 Any method of changing the wing profile other than by normal use of the ailerons is prohibited.
 Lift increasing devices are prohibited, even if unusable. - b.
 AIRBRAKES The glider must be fitted with airbrakes that cannot be used to increase performance.
 Drag parachutes are prohibited. - c.
 WHEEL The undercarriage may be fixed or retractable.
 The main landing wheel shall be at least 300 mm in diameter and 100 mm in width. - d.
-BALLAST Water ballast that may be discharged in flight is permitted.
+BALLAST Water ballast that can be discharged in flight is permitted.